-Ryanair's current business strategy dates to the early 1990s, when Ryanair became the first European airline to replicate the low-fares, low-cost operating model pioneered by Southwest Airlines Co. in the United States.
+Ryanair's current business strategy dates to the early 1990s, when Ryanair became the first European airline to replicate the low-fares, low-cost operating model pioneered by Southwest Airlines in the United States.
 During the period between 1992 and 1994, Ryanair expanded its route network to include scheduled passenger services between Dublin and Birmingham, Manchester and Glasgow (Prestwick).
 In 1994, Ryanair began standardizing its fleet by purchasing used Boeing 737-200A aircraft to replace substantially all of its leased aircraft.
 Beginning in 1996, Ryanair continued to expand its service from Dublin to new provincial destinations in the UK.
 Ryanair Holdings completed its initial public offering in June 1997.

-From 1997 through March 31, 2024, the Ryanair Group launched services on more than 2,500 routes throughout Europe and also increased the frequency of service on a number of its principal routes.
-Ryanair has established 95 airports as bases of operations.
+From 1997 through March 31, 2025, the Ryanair Group launched services on more approximately 2,600 routes and also increased the frequency of service on a number of its principal routes.
+Ryanair has established 93 airports as bases of operations.
 See "Item 4.
 Information on the Company-Route System, Scheduling and Fares" for a list of these bases.
-During fiscal years 2019 and 2020 the Company established a low-cost airline group adding startup airlines in Poland (Buzz) and the UK (Ryanair UK), along with the acquisition of Lauda and Malta Air (both now based in Malta), to Ryanair DAC in Ireland.
-Ryanair has increased the number of booked passengers from approximately 5m in fiscal year 1999 to approximately 184m in fiscal year 2024.
-As of March 31, 2024, Ryanair had a principal fleet of 557 Boeing 737 (including 146 Boeing 737-8200 "Gamechangers") aircraft and 27 Airbus A320 aircraft and serves approximately 235 airports.
+During FY19 and FY20 the Company established a low-cost airline group adding startup airlines in Poland (Buzz) and the UK (Ryanair UK), along with the acquisition of Lauda and Malta Air (both now based in Malta), to Ryanair DAC in Ireland.
+Ryanair has increased the number of booked passengers from approximately 5m in FY99 to over 200m in FY25.
+As of March 31, 2025, Ryanair had a principal fleet of 587 Boeing 737 (including 176 Boeing 737-8200 "Gamechangers") aircraft and 26 Airbus A320 aircraft and serves approximately 230 airports.

-Ryanair expects to have approximately 800 narrow-body aircraft in its operating fleet by 2034 following the delivery of all of the Boeing 737s currently on order, subject to lease hand-backs and disposals over the period.
+Ryanair expects to have approximately 800 narrow-body aircraft in its operating fleet by FY34 following the delivery of all of the Boeing 737s currently on order, subject to lease hand-backs and disposals over the period.
 See "Item 4.
 Information on the Company-Aircraft" and "Item 5.
 Operating and Financial Review and Prospects-Liquidity and Capital Resources" below for additional details.